DJ1070/NLP/README.md

 The steps are:
 <ul>
   <li>Removing URLs, citations and e-mail addresses as well as punctuation and so called <a href = 'https://medium.com/@saitejaponugoti/stop-words-in-nlp-5b248dadad47'>stop words</a>.
-Stop words (I, you, between, against, for, vary etc.) are widely used and don't add to understanding in NLP.</li>
+Stop words (I, you, between, against, for, very etc.) are widely used and don't add to understanding in NLP.</li>
   <li>Tokenization</li>
   <li>Splitting the dataset into a train and a test part with a validation set inbetween</li>
 </ul>